-Lake Rebecca Park Reserve has 26 miles of hiking trails, including a 19.7-mile loop trail around most of the Park itself.
-There’s also a new 13-mile single track trail for mountain biking, hiking, trail running and snowshoeing.
+Lake Rebecca Park Reserve has 26 miles of hiking trails, including a couple of large loop trails.
+There’s also a new single-track trail system for mountain biking, hiking, trail running and snowshoeing.
 Wetlands, rolling hills, wildlife and wetlands.
-Here’s the Lake Rebecca map.

 Minneapolis Chain of Lakes Regional Park (Minneapolis)

-Sprawling 1,555-acre Minneapolis Chain of Lakes Regional Park in the the heart of Minneapolis includes 7 parks, 5 lakes and 15 miles of lakeside trails.
-Besides runners, walkers and bikers, the Park also draws multitudes of swimmers and paddlers.
+Sprawling 1,555-acre Minneapolis Chain of Lakes Regional Park in the heart of Minneapolis includes 7 parks, 5 lakes and 15 miles of lakeside trails.
+Besides runners, hikers and bikers, the Park also draws multitudes of swimmers and paddlers.